antstackio/sql-to-fauna-query-converter/README.md

 npm i
 ```

-2. Add your SQL file into `input` directory and run the script using node.
+2. Add your SQL files into `input` directory and run the script using node.

 ```sh
 node index.js